Café Ekberg

-Café Ekberg is a café bakery located along Bulevardi in Kamppi, Helsinki, Finland.
-It was founded by Fredrik Ekberg (1825–1891) in 1852, which makes it the oldest café still in operation in Helsinki.
-At first it was located on Aleksanterinkatu, but it moved to its current location in 1915.
-Examples of classic baked goods that have remained in Ekberg's range since the 19th century include Krapfens and Runeberg tortes.
+Ekberg is a café, pâtisserie and bakery shop on Bulevardi in Kamppi, Helsinki, Finland.
+It was founded by Fredrik Edvard Ekberg (1825–1891) in 1852, making it the oldest café still in operation in Finland.

+Opening in Kruununhaka, it moved to Aleksanterinkatu.
+Ekberg moved to its current address in 1915.
+Examples of baked goods that have remained in Ekberg's range since the 19th century include the Napoleon cake, Krapfens and Runeberg tortes.

 The interior of the café was renewed in 1951 and renovated in 2016.
 This latter renovation destroyed much of the cafe's original decor, receiving both condemnations from the locals and media attention.

-The current owner of the café is Otto Ekberg, who is a descendant of Fredrik Ekberg.
+Ownership and management

+Ekberg 1852 Oy Ab is a family-owned company managed by its fifth generation.
+Since 2019, it has been owned and managed by Mark Ekberg, Nina Ekberg-Tkaczick, and Martin Tkaczick.